JBZoo/CSV-Blueprint/README.md

                                  It can be a YAML, JSON or PHP.
 See examples on GitHub.
   -r, --report=REPORT            Report output format.
 Available options:
+                                 text, table, github, gitlab, teamcity, junit [default: "table"] -Q, --quick[=QUICK]            Immediately terminate the check at the first error found.
+                                 Of course it will speed up the check, but you will get only 1 message out of many.
+                                 If any error is detected, the utility will return a non-zero exit code.
-                                 text, table, github, gitlab, teamcity, junit [default: "table"] --no-progress              Disable progress bar animation for logs.
+                                 Empty value or "yes" will be treated as "true". [default: "no"] --no-progress              Disable progress bar animation for logs.
 It will be used only for text output format.
       --mute-errors              Mute any sort of errors.
 So exit code will be always "0" (if it's possible).
                                  It has major priority then --non-zero-on-error.
 It's on your own risk!